mozilla-frontend-infra/codetribute/README.md

-# Bug Issue UI
+# Codetribute

-Bug Issue is a site that guides contributors to their first contribution.
+Codetribute is a site that guides contributors to their first contribution.
 It helps new contributors find a project they want to work with, learn about that project, and then find a task that is suitable